5. The Hierophant

-The staff of the RWS Hierophant is much shorter than usual (see picture of Pope John Paul II, below) and rests on his / her knee.
+The staff of the RWS Hierophant is much shorter than usual (see painting of Pope Gregory, above) and rests on his / her knee.
 This confirms our interpretation that the staff of the Pope / Hierophant represents the spine.
 The triple cross at the top of the staff has the same meaning, esoterically, as the three rings on the pipe of the alchemical furnace (see above): body, feeling and thinking are purified by the kundalini fire in the spine.
 The three crossbars are getting shorter towards the top, so that they form a triangle with the point upwards: the symbol for the element of fire.

 An engraving from Michael Maier’s Symbola Aureae Mensae (1617)

 The spiritual aspirant (warrior) receives three laurel wreaths for his victory over his animal drives (the three-headed monster), that controlled his body, feeling and thinking.
 An engraving from Discours Philosophique, S. Stuart de Chevalier, 1781.